CtrlK

 Specificity

-The description names the domain (Golang project layouts/workspaces) and mentions several actions like 'setting up,' 'organizing,' 'creating CLI tools,' but these are more about use cases than concrete actions the skill performs.
-It says 'provides a guide' which is somewhat vague about what it actually does.
+The description names the domain (Golang project layouts and workspaces) and mentions some actions like 'setting up', 'organizing', 'creating CLI tools', but the core capability is described as 'provides a guide' which is somewhat vague rather than listing multiple concrete actions the skill performs.

 2 / 3